 - Look for the particular transfer, and the Unique Transaction number, along with the transaction status, would be displayed on the same page.

-Call at the customer care number of your bank and provide them your UTR number to get all the necessary details.
+Call at the customer care number of your bank and provide them your UTR no. to get all the necessary details.

 Example of Axis Bank: